obestwalter/mau-mau/README.md

 > Remember that arguments are passed by assignment in Python.
 Since assignment just creates references to objects, there’s no alias between an argument name in the caller and callee, and so no call-by-reference per se.
 You can achieve the desired effect in a number of ways.

 > -- [How do I write a function with output parameters (call by reference)?](https://docs.python.org/3.5/faq/programming.html#how-do-i-write-a-function-with-output-parameters-call-by-reference)

+### Assertions

+> What can be asserted without evidence can be dismissed without evidence.

+> -- Christopher Hitchens (Hitchens' razor)

+Assertions in programming are much less
+Assertions are not only practical in tests, they are also a very good way to